AntonioFasano/filleR/README.md

     3,5,Bob
     3,4,Sullivan

 Yes, `-1` tells to skip to a new page.
-You can use any number (not a letter), as the code checks the second feld is empty.
+A spreadsheet might set this row as  `-1,,`, but  in R it is the same.
+You can use any number (but not a letter), as the code just checks that the second field is empty.

     OVER='overlay.pdf'; WIDTH=8.3; HEIGHT=11.7 #Overlay PDF path and size (inches)